MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 }
 {% endhighlight %}

-The SDK has a very clever way of helping you get the events you want within a hierarchy:
+The SDK has a very clever way of helping you get the events you're interested in within a hierarchy:

 {% highlight c++ %}
 class SampleAnalyzer : public CppBI::IAnalyzer